autocrypt/protected-headers/draft-protected-headers.in.md

 @@multilayer.inner@@
 ~~~

-Note the placement of the Protected Headers on the Cryptographic Payload specifically, which is not the immediate child of he encryption Cryptographic Layer.
+Note the placement of the Protected Headers on the Cryptographic Payload specifically, which is not the immediate child of the encryption Cryptographic Layer.

-Multilayer Message with Protected Headers and Legacy Display Part
+Multilayer Message with Protected Headers and Legacy Display Part {#multilayer-legacy-display}
 -----------------------------------------------------------------

 And, a mailer that generates a multilayer cryptographic envelope might want to provide a Legacy Display part, if it is unsure of the capabilities of the recipient's MUA.
+We show here how sucha mailer might generate the same message as {{encryptedsigned}}.

 Such a message might have the following structure: